LenweSaralonde/Musician/README.md

 All you need is to have the add-on installed.
 Nothing more is required.

 * Enable nameplates with **SHIFT+V** (or from the add-on options) to see cool animations on characters playing music and show a 🎵 next to the name of your fellow music addicts.
-* To mute a player, right-click on his/her name or portrait to open the menu then select **Mute**.
+* To mute a player, right-click on their name or portrait to open the menu then select **Mute**.
 Do the same to unmute.
 * You can also just stop the song being played by clicking the **[Stop]** hyperlink in the player's emote.
 * Right click on the minimap button to enable or disable all the music from the add-on.
 * The characters currently playing music can be shown on the world map and the minimap.